What is Tabu Land Registry in Israel?

 What Happens After Purchasing Real Estate in Israel?

-In some cases in Israel, an individual may buy real estate and the construction has not yet been completed.
+An individual may buy Israeli real estate and the construction has not yet been completed.
 For instance, a buyer of an apartment in a residential building that is still under construction cannot register his proprietary rights over the apartment since the apartment does not yet exist.
 The legal solution that the Israeli legislature has established to address this very common situation is to register a “cautionary note” in the Tabu in accordance with the stipulation in Section Number 26 of the Israeli Real Estate law.
 Therefore, when another potential buyer visits the Israeli Tabu to write a new cautionary note, he may discover that the asset has already been sold.
-The mortgage is also recorded as a cautionary note in order to alert others of potential bonds.
-For the same reason, cautionary notes may be recorded in the form of a third party agreement, third party rights, liens, demolition orders, and notes under Israeli Planning and Zoning laws.
+The mortgage is also recorded as a cautionary note in order to alert others of potential buyers.
 It should be noted that only a person who holds a written agreement granting the transfer of the rights by the holder of the proprietary rights is allowed to register a cautionary note.

-What to do Before Buying Real Estate in Israel
+What Should You do Before Buying Real Estate in Israel?

-Before buying a real estate, apartment, property, land or any asset in Israel, the prospective buyer is strongly recommended to issue a Tabu deed (title) at the start of negotiations to ensure that there are no particular complexities that can interfere with or prevent the deal from consummating.
+Before buying a real estate, apartment, property, land or any asset in Israel, the potential buyer is strongly recommended to issue a Tabu deed (title) and a fully due diligence prior to any negotiations to ensure that there are no particular complexities that can interfere with or prevent the deal from consummating.
 Even a seller of real property in Israel is strongly advised to issue a Tabu deed to ensure that the proprietary rights are listed in the seller’s name in a legal manner to avoid any interference that will obstruct the deal.
-It is highly recommended that any individual considering buying or selling real property in Israel consults with an experienced attorney who is familiar with Israeli property, property management, and real estate laws.
+It is highly recommended that any individual considering buying or selling real property in Israel consults with an experienced attorney who is familiar with Israeli property, property management and real estate laws.
+Aharoni Law Firm